A construction of slice knots via annulus twists: Introduction

 Recently, the first author, Jong, Omae and Takeuchi \cite{AJOT} constructed knots related to the slice-ribbon conjecture: Let $K$ be a slice knot admitting an annulus presentation (for the definition, see Section 2) and $K_n$ $(n \in \Z)$ the knot obtained from $K$ by the $n$-fold annulus twist.
 They proved that $K_n$ bounds a smoothly embedded disk in a certain homotopy 4-ball $W(K_n)$ with $\partial W(K_n) \approx S^3$.
 A natural question is the following:\\ -2mm

 \textbf{Question.} Is $W(K_n)$ diffeomorphic to the standard 4-ball $B^4$?\\ -2mm

-If $W(K_n)$ is not diffeomorphic to $B^4$, then the homotopy 4-sphere obtained by capping it off (with a $4$-handle) is a counterexample of the smooth 4-dimensional Poincar\'e conjecture.
-For related studies, see \cite{{A1}, {A2}, {FGMW}, {G2}, {Tan}}.
-Our first result is the following.
+If $W(K_n)$ is not diffeomorphic to $B^4$, then the homotopy 4-sphere obtained by capping it off is a counterexample of the smooth 4-dimensional Poincar\'e conjecture.
+For related studies, see \cite{{A1}, {A2}, {FGMW}, {G1}, {G2}, {N}, {NS}, {Tan}}.
+Our first result is the following:

-{\ref{thm:main1}} \begin{dummy} Let $K$ be a slice knot admitting an annulus presentation and $K_n$ $(n \in \Z)$ the knot obtained from $K$ by the $n$-fold annulus twist.
+{\ref{thm:main1}} \begin{dummy} Let $K$ be a ribbon knot admitting an annulus presentation and $K_n$ $(n \in \Z)$ the knot obtained from $K$ by the $n$-fold annulus twist.
 Then the homotopy 4-ball $W(K_n)$ associated to $K_n$ is diffeomorphic to $B^4$, that is,

 In particular, $K_n$ is a slice knot. \end{dummy}